ofiwg/libfabric/man/fi_endpoint.3.md

   posted receive operation to generate multiple completions as messages are placed into the buffer.
 The placement of received data into the buffer may be subjected to provider specific alignment restrictions.
-The buffer will be returned to the application's control, and an *FI_MULTI_RECV* completion will be generated, when a message is received that cannot fit into the remaining free buffer space.
+The buffer will be released by the provider when the available buffer space falls below the specified minimum (see FI_OPT_MIN_MULTI_RECV).

 *FI_COMPLETION*
 : Indicates that a completion entry should be generated for data